 North, East, South or West London?
 We found a public dog agility trail for each.
-The only pity is that, out of the four areas, only one is fully enclosed.
+The only pity is that, out of the four areas, only two are fully enclosed.
 You won’t probably go to Crufts after exercising on them since some of them are quite basic, but you can have loads of fun anyway (and for free)!

 Chase Green’s “Bark Park”